 Twenty years ago I was meeting with six jugglers every Wednesday to throw things at each other.
 They were a wonderful group of friendly and kind people with a common hobby… juggling.
 We were not performers back then, although some of us had performed before.
 We were just jugglers… a breed unto ourselves, somewhere in between performance artists and aerial engineers.
 Mostly we were athletes in a long-standing, under appreciated sport, that doesn’t involve running (or hurting) someone else.

 The space was shared with us by the My Nose Turns Red circus school for kids.
-Back then it was the only one and its’ proprietor was a friendly man who allowed us to juggle in exchange for showing off our juggling skills at his year-end gala.
+Back then it was the only one, and its’ proprietor was a friendly man who allowed us to juggle in exchange for showing off our juggling skills at his year-end gala.
 Mostly he was just being nice.

 There are many things I still remember from those days.
 Some promises yet to be fulfilled, other promises we carry to this day.
-There are also dreams that we made and goals that we had in our youth.

 Perhaps the greatest of those was the hope of our enduring our friendship.
 The second is remembrance of the common time and sweat we spent together, and the third dream was of a juggling festival held in Cincinnati!
 We wanted a festival that would bring jugglers from all over America to share our common love of juggling.
 I still remember one of our six, a woman who I respect a great deal, telling us her idea.
 It was not an original idea, there are other juggling festivals other places, but she alone voiced it on a Wednesday night… “wouldn’t it be great if Cincinnati had its’ own juggling festival?”
 I have never forgotten that.